World-of-Workflows/WorkflowsUniversity/jotform-integration.md

 # JotForm Integration

 [Jotform](https://jotform.com) is a popular electronic forms application.
-HubOne Workflows integrates with Jotforms configured in a specific way.
+World of Workflows integrates with Jotforms configured in a specific way.

 To start, build a form in Jotform.